Deep Neural Networks with Koopman Operators for Modeling and Control of Autonomous Vehicles: Introduction

 \section{Introduction}

-\IEEEPARstart Autonomous vehicles and driving technologies have received notable attention in the past several decades.
-Autonomous vehicles are promising to free hands of human from tedious long-distance drivings and have huge potential to reduce traffic congestion and accidents.
+\IEEEPARstart{A}{utonomous} vehicles and driving technologies have received notable attention in the past several decades.
+Autonomous vehicles are promising to free the hands of humans from tedious long-distance drivings and have huge potential to reduce traffic congestion and accidents.
 A classic autonomous driving system usually consists of key modules of perception, localization, decision-making, trajectory planning and control.
 In trajectory planning and control, the information of vehicle dynamics is usually required for realizing agile and safe maneuver, especially in complex and unstructured road scenarios.

-Take trajectory tracking as an example.
-Many control methods, such as Linear Quadratic Regulator (LQR), Model Predictive Control (MPC), adaptive control, and learning-based control, rely on model information with different levels and structures.
-However, the modeling process is nontrivial for the following reasons: i) the vehicle dynamics in the longitudinal and lateral direction is highly coupled; ii) strong non-linearity and model uncertainty become dominant factors especially when the vehicle reaches the limit of tire-road friction \cite{rajamani2011vehicle, pacejka2005tire, Dieter2014vehicledynamics}.
-Among the existing approaches, classic physics-based modeling methods rely on Newton's second law of motion, where multiple physical parameters are required to be determined.
-Indeed, some model parameters, such as cornering stiffness coefficient, are not measurable even difficult to be estimated \cite{sierra2006cornering, vicente2020linear}.
-As another method, the popular machine learning techniques have been used in recent years for building data-driven models of vehicles, see~\cite{spielberg2019neural,deo2018convolutional}.
-Especially, deep learning networks have been proven to be very powerful for approximating nonlinear functions via solving learning problems with feature representations \cite{hornik1989multilayer}.
-Still, the underlying deep neural network might lack interpretability, which has recently been noted challenging for applications with safety requirements and remains as a cutting-edge research topic.
-As a result, the models with deep neural networks might have unknown sensitive modes and be fragile to model uncertainties.
-Also, due to the activation functions adopted being nonlinear, the obtained model is not friendly for designing a well-posed controller with widely-used control methods such as MPC, LQR, and so forth.
+In order to realize high-performance trajectory tracking of autonomous vehicles, many control methods, such as Linear Quadratic Regulator (LQR)~\cite{chen2019autonomous} and Model Predictive Control (MPC)~\cite{moser2017flexible}, rely on vehicle model information with different levels and structures.
+However, to obtain a precise model of vehicle dynamics is difficult for the following reasons: i) the vehicle dynamics in the longitudinal and lateral directions are highly coupled; ii) strong non-linearity and model uncertainty become dominant factors especially when the vehicle reaches the limit of tire-road friction \cite{rajamani2011vehicle, pacejka2005tire, Dieter2014vehicledynamics}.
+Among the existing approaches, classic physics-based modeling methods rely on Newton's second law of motion, where multiple physical parameters are required to be determined, see~\cite{Vicente2020,Berntorp2019}.
+Indeed, some model parameters, such as cornering stiffness coefficient, are not measurable and difficult to be estimated \cite{sierra2006cornering, vicente2020linear,na2017active}.